minio/docs/source/reference/minio-mc/mc-license-register.rst

 .. important::

    ``mc license register`` requires :ref:`MinIO Client <minio-client>` version ``RELEASE.2023-11-20T16-30-59Z`` or later and MinIO Server ``RELEASE.2023-11-20T22-40-07Z`` or later.
-   You must use the MinIO Client version that releases at the same time (for example, on the same day) as the MinIO Server version or a later version of the MinIO Client.
+   Use a MinIO Client version no older than your MinIO Server.
+For example, a MinIO Client released the same day or later than your MinIO Server version.

    If for any reason you cannot upgrade your MinIO Client to the required version or later, register using the :ref:`MinIO Console <minio-docs-subnet>` instead.